Trains from Ljubljana: Let’s analyze the domestic and international railway connections in Ljubljana, Slovenia

 Ljubljana and Slovenia as a whole is extremely well connected to Croatia due to its geographical proximity and cultural bonds.
-There are multiple daily trains connecting Slovenia to Croatia and most of them are in the route between Zagreb and Ljubljana.
+There are multiple daily trains connecting Slovenia to Croatia.
+Most of them are in the route between Zagreb and Ljubljana.

-The train rides takes slightly more than 2 hours and tickets start from as low as 9 € at the best rate.
+The train rides takes roughly 2 hours and tickets start from as low as 9 € at the best rate.